Develop a School or Community Garden

 - School enrollments increase as parents feel more confident in the school’s ability to provide for their children nutritionally and give them safe clean meals.
 This in turns frees up parents to increase their household income as they have more time to work when their children are at school for the full day.

 To assist in the development of these programs, we have created a School and Community Gardens pamphlet.
-Simple and direct in its design and well illustrated, this could provide the basis for starting a school or community garden.

 And, if you require practical advice on how to start a garden download our ‘How to start a garden‘ bulletin.